 - West African countries will liberalise imports coming from the EU over a period of 20 years.
-According the categories already set out in the ECOWAS Common External Tariff (CET):
+According to the categories already set out in the ECOWAS Common External Tariff (CET)

-- group A goods (essential social goods, basic necessities, basic commodities, capital goods and specific inputs), currently having 0 or 5% duties, will be liberalised after 5 years since the application of the EPA;
+- group A goods (essential social goods, basic necessities, basic commodities, capital goods and specific inputs), currently having 0 or 5% duties, will be liberalised 5 years after the application of the EPA

-- group B goods (mainly inputs and intermediate goods), currently having 0, 5 or 10% duties, will be liberalised after 10-15 years since the application of the EPA;
+- group B goods (mainly inputs and intermediate goods), currently having 0, 5 or 10% duties, will be liberalised within 10-15 years after the application of the EPA

-- group C goods (some final consumption goods), currently having 5, 10 or 20% duties, will be liberalised after 10-20 years since the application of the EPA;
+- group C goods (some final consumption goods), currently having 5, 10 or 20% duties, will be liberalised within 10-20 years after the application of the EPA.

 - A significant portion of tariff lines (25%) will be entirely excluded from liberalisation and remain subject to normal duty.
 These include sensitive products such as agriculture/fishery products and sensitive final consumption goods.